melburge/VBA-challenge/README.md

 1. In class activities and Excel Programming provided by UWA
 2. Tutor David Chou - helped with the structure
-3. AskBCS learning Will and Brandon helped figure out looping issues
+3. AskBCS learning Will and Brandon helped figure out looping issues Tutor Lesabou - helped with formatting for the bonus challenge